 “I am certain that a Sewing Machine would relieve as much human suffering as a hundred Lunatic Asylums, and possibly a good deal more.”Margaret Atwood, Alias Grace

-Yet, many of you in an effort to cope, are finding purpose and the ability to help have turned to sewing face masks to help protect our healthcare workers (through Facebook groups like Million Mask Challenge), your friends and/or family members at high risk and now, because of new guidelines, also for yourselves.
-While sewing these masks you may have discovered a new hobby or rekindled an old one.
+Yet, for many of you, in an effort to cope, are finding purpose and the ability to help, have turned to sewing face masks to help protect our healthcare workers (through Facebook groups like Million Mask Challenge), your friends, and/or family members at high risk and now, because of new guidelines, also for yourselves.
+While sewing these masks, you may have discovered a new hobby or rekindled an old one.

 Both of our sons chose sewing as the basis for their Eagle Scout projects.
 My oldest son, Shayne, chose to have a quilt-a-thon to create lap blankets for our country’s veterans through the Quilts of Valor organization.
 My youngest son, Gunnar, chose to have a sew-a-thon to make pillowcase dresses to allow little girls in Africa to attend school through the non-profit, Little Dresses for Africa.
 There are many other organizations where sewing skills can be used to help others.

-However, I have also found that sewing helps in difficult times has been a source of calm and a source of mental health renewal.
-Sewing has always been my passion, a part of my DNA.
-I have sewn since I was a young girl creating my own clothing, then as I and my skills grew, also I began creating clothing for others.
-I formalize my skills in college and went on to open my own custom dressmaking business after college.
+For me, sewing has always been my passion, a part of my DNA.
+I have sewn since I was a young girl creating my own clothing, then as I and my skills grew, I began creating clothing for others.
+I formalized my skills in college and went on to open my own custom dressmaking business after college.
 Closing it to concentrate on homeschooling my sons.
-I returned to sewing as a profession after requests for my alterations skills and to teach others how to sew,
+I returned to sewing as a profession after requests for my alterations skills and to teach others how to sew.

-May 17th, 2018 I filed for Certificate of Assumed Name with the State of Minnesota, to officially register my business name; Sewing and Fitting Mentor, was created to help others with both sewing skills and fitting difficulties.
-I discovered a few days later, that it was almost 20 years to the day since I filed for my dressmaking business, D. Renee Designs.
+May 17th, 2018, I filed for a Certificate of Assumed Name with the State of Minnesota to officially register my business name, Sewing and Fitting Mentor, which I created to help others with sewing skills, clothing, and pattern fitting difficulties.
+I discovered a few days later that it was almost 20 years to the day since I filed for my dressmaking business, D. Renee Designs.

-May 19th, 2020 Two years, where has the time gone?
-The last past years have been a blur because life has thrown one curveball after another at me and my family since Sewing and Fitting Mentor became a reality.
-Allow me to share with you how sewing has allowed me to persevere in business and the personal struggles of multiple curveballs thrown my way.
+May 19th, 2020.
+Two years, where has the time gone?
+The last few years have been a blur because life has thrown one curveball after another at my family and me since Sewing and Fitting Mentor became a reality.
+Allow me to share how sewing has allowed me to persevere in business and the personal struggles of multiple curve balls thrown my way.

 Afterward is when the curveballs started coming, often knocking me off my feet.
 The first was when news that my youngest brother’s brain cancer had returned after an almost 5-year remission.
 This was followed by my becoming ill with a respiratory illness that triggered my asthma and compounded with strep throat.
 My illness prevented having a Grand Opening and getting sewing classes started.

 Word was getting out about the Sewing and Fitting Mentor Studio.
-There was a Ribbon Cutting April 17, 2019 by the Forest Lake Chamber of Commerce and an interview by CJ of the Minneapolis Star and Tribune.
+There was a Ribbon Cutting by the Forest Lake Chamber of Commerce and an interview by the Minneapolis Star and Tribune.
 A few sewing students and bridal/special occasion alterations started to flow in.

 I created circle skirts & dresses for myself and a friend to wear out swing dancing.
 However, June brought a job transfer to a different clinic for me and a prostate cancer diagnosis for my husband.
 More curveballs…

 My thoughts and creativity turned towards creating classes and projects for fall and winter classes at the studio.
-I hadn’t yet learned I needed to plan 6 months or more ahead (I’m still working on that one!)
-Word was also getting out on social media regarding special occasion alterations and I was once again enjoying making brides and bridesmaids alike feel like Cinderella.
+I hadn’t yet learned I needed to plan 6 months or more (I’m still working on that one!)
+Word was also getting out on social media regarding special occasion alterations, and I was once again enjoying making brides and bridesmaids alike feel like Cinderella

-Yet, even during my trip, sewing was apart of it.
-I had the joy of going shopping with my niece to select tools and notions for her first sewing box, teach her how to use her sewing machine, and making her first project.
-A hair scrunchie.
+Yet, even during my trip, sewing was a part of it.
+I experienced the joy of going shopping with my niece to select tools and notions for her first sewing box, teach her how to use her sewing machine, and make her first project—a hair scrunchie.

 December and January brought more sewing, teaching classes, and my husband’s surgery & recovery.
 Through a couple of Facebook groups, I was invited to teach my classes at 2 new community venues.

-The final curveballs came, February 15th, 2020 a fire began in the barn on our farm; losing livestock, farm equipment, and personal items.
-Then, 3 days later it was discovered and diagnosed that I had a benign brain tumor.
-Despite all of this, my mind wanted to be in either my sewing room at home or at the studio to escape, be creative, and sew.
+The final curveballs came; on February 15th, 2020, a fire began in the barn on our farm, losing livestock, farm equipment, and personal items.
+Then, 3 days later, it was discovered and diagnosed that I had a benign brain tumor.
+Despite all of this, my mind wanted to be in either my sewing room at home or the studio to escape, be creative, and sew.